Think about all the customer experiences you had last week. Now think about how many of these encounters actually stood out.

-Is it the bad experiences you remember first when you start thinking of memorable ones?
-When was the last time you got to tell someone about a truly great experience you had?
+Is it the bad experiences you remember first?
+When was the last time you told someone about a good customer service interaction?

-That’s a pretty big difference and a hefty price to pay when it comes to customer service.
+That’s a pretty big difference and a hefty price to pay.

 Creating a “nice” experience for everyone is, well, nice.